cnlohr/esp8266rawpackets/README.md

 I've tried doing this a number of times, and I've checked my math by changing the "distance" between nodes to make sure the distances of the true constellation should match that of the data --- and often, they don't :(.

-Maybe if I had some 26MHz signal going to all the ESPs to keep the clocks in sync???

 This data is outside and ideal.
 Multipath could mess things up!
+Def need too look at all the encoding schemes.
+Extra packets might be messing with the timing.
+Could consider sending data back via serial or Ethernet?

 Also, maybe you could use rssi to help resolve?